nicklockwood/StringCoding/README.md

     - (CGFooRef)CGFooValue;

-Any property of this type on any object will now automatically be settable using a string value via the setStringValue:forKey: method.
+Any property of this type on any object will now automatically be settable using a string value via the setValueWithString:forKey: method.
 If the property type is unknown then this won't work however.
 StringCoding will automatically detect and support properties added via categories or subclasses, however it may not always be able to determine the type.

 For example, the contents property of CALayer is supposed to be an image, but is defined as an id, so StringCoder can't determine the type automatically.
 This also applies to properties that expect a constant value, as the type appears as integer or string.